How to Create a Culture of Innovation

 Organization members must be incentivized to participate through employee rewards, friendly competition, or career advancement opportunities.
 Without a solid company culture, your innovation program could disappear faster than snacks in the rready break room.
 The culture of innovation in organizations also contributes positively to employee retention.
 Employees who feel valued and involved with their employer are less likely to leave, thus saving you from being thrust into the war for talent.

 Before you launch any culture-targeted initiatives, it’s crucial to examine your current workplace climate.
 Are employees generally happy with their working conditions?
 Do they feel overworked, or are they supported enough to participate in innovation challenges?
-One of the most crucial factors to consider is whether or not your employees will visualize innovation as an opportunity instead of additional work.
-Below, we’ll explore two of the most effective tools for establishing a culture of innovation in organizations.

 Innovation Management Services With rready

-Who’s better to ask than the experts?
-Innovation management services can either support your existing internal resources or provide you with the tools you need to get started.
-Generally, they fall into one of three categories—technology, methodology, or coaching/consulting.
 However, it’s possible to partner with an innovation management provider that encompasses all three.
-For instance, rready’s KICKBOX includes idea management software to manage innovation projects and facilitate teamwork.
-Alongside the technology, clients are provided with a physical toolkit for each employee.
+For instance, rready’s flagship KICKBOX program, includes idea management software to manage innovation projects and facilitate teamwork.
+Alongside the technology, is a physical toolkit for each employee.
 The toolkit contains:

 Establishing a culture of innovation in organizations is no small feat.
 Don’t sweat it.
 At rready we get it—and we’re here to help with every step of the way.
 Contact us or schedule a demo below to get started.